AkillerKavinda/Retail-Sales-Data-Analysis-Project/README.md

 ## What I Did

-- Imported the dataset directly into Power BI without data cleaning.
+- Imported the dataset directly into Power BI.
 - Created DAX measures to calculate:
   - Total Sales
   - Total Profit